 Hot Spring Baths

 The Oldest Onsen in the Hokuriku Area

-Since then, Hoshi has been loved by many generations, and continues to maintain precious tradition in modern times.
-Hoshi is proud to bear witness to centuries of history and tradition, and was recognized as one of the oldest operating hot spring hotels in the world, officially verified by the Guinness Book of World Records.
-Spending a night at Hoshi is certain to remind you of the elegance of old Japan.
+Since then, Houshi has been loved by many generations, and continues to maintain precious tradition in modern times.
+Houshi is proud to bear witness to centuries of history and tradition, and was recognized as one of the oldest operating hot spring hotels in the world, officially verified by the Guinness Book of World Records.
+Spending a night at Houshi is certain to remind you of the elegance of old Japan.
 Guests can experience the depth of the ancient and beautiful Japanese landscape in an authentic setting that you’re unlikely to find anywhere else.